 Support training, therapy, and other services for your child and family may be available.

 If you adopted a child through DFPS, he or she may be eligible for free tuition and fees at a Texas state college if:

-- you adopted the child on or after 9/1/09 and the child enrolls at a Texas state college by his or her 25th birthday; or
+- You adopted the child on or after 9/1/09 and the child enrolls at a Texas state college by his or her 25th birthday.

 If you want to adopt a child, talk with the child’s caseworker to see if any other benefits are available.

 Before you can adopt a CPS child, you must first complete the training and approval process.
 You must be at least 21 years old, a responsible adult, and willing to share personal information.

 You can start the process by calling CPS or going to an information meeting.
 Then you will need special adoption training and an in-depth home screening.
 The screening addresses such topics as your reason for adoption, health status, family relationships, childhood experiences, and expectations of and plans for the adoptive child.
 Meanwhile, CPS will complete criminal and abuse and neglect background checks on everyone in your home age 14 or older.
 The results of these background checks may prevent you from being approved.
 (Some of this information may have already been gathered if you are a foster parent who is a relative or close family friend.)
 Only after these steps are finished will DFPS decide if you may adopt a child from CPS.

 Permanent Managing Conservatorship (PMC) is a legal term in Texas used in child custody cases.
 It means that a judge appoints a person to be legally responsible for a child without adopting the child.
 The court can give PMC to someone other than a parent, including DFPS, a relative, a close family friend, or a foster parent.
 PMC can only be given by a judge.
 The judge decides the rights and responsibilities, depending upon the specific situation.
 When someone other than a parent is named as "permanent managing conservator," he or she is given certain rights and duties about caring for the child such as: